mvenzke-axway/axway-open-docs/content/en/docs/apim_installation/apigw_containers/deployment_flows/custom_image_deployment/container_apigateway_analytics.md

 You can use the `build_aga_image.py` script to create an API Gateway Analytics Docker image.
 This script builds an API Gateway Analytics Docker image using an API Gateway 7.7 Linux installer and a Docker image based on a standard or custom CentOS7, or RHEL7 operating system image.

+{{< alert title="" color="danger">}}**Caution**</br>
-{{< alert title="Caution" color="danger" >}}Docker automatically downloads the latest CentOS or RHEL7 image, which may potentially contain security vulnerabilities.
+Docker automatically downloads the latest CentOS or RHEL7 image, which may potentially contain security vulnerabilities.
 Axway is not responsible for any third-party base OS images.
 You must ensure that all base OS images are up-to-date and apply any security patches if necessary.{{< /alert >}}

 ### API Gateway Analytics image script options